Foreign Fighters In Ukraine Sentenced To Death By Pro-Russians - UrduPoint

 "Under the Geneva Convention, prisoners of war are entitled to combatant immunity," said a spokesman for Prime Minister Boris Johnson.

-The two Britons surrendered in April in Mariupol, the southern port city that was captured by Russian troops after a weeks-long siege.
+Britons Aslin and Pinner surrendered in April in Mariupol, the southern port city that was captured by Russian troops after a weeks-long siege.
 They later appeared on Russian tv calling on Johnson to negotiate their release.

 Brahim surrendered in March in the eastern town of Volnovakha.